-Maja Blanca is one of my husband's favorite Filipino dessert.
+This is actually one of my husband's favorite Filipino desserts.
 He loves it so much that he prefers it to be his "birthday cake" rather than an actual flour cake.

-Here's why you'll love this maja blanca recipe too:
+Here's why you'll love my maja blanca recipe:

 - The pudding is not too sweet.
 It uses condensed milk as the primary sweetener balanced with a pinch of salt.
-Additional sugar is completely optional and would be entirely up to you.
+Additional sugar is completely optional.

 - It's soft, tender, light, and not dense but best of all it doesn't fall apart or break when slicing.

 And here's what you need to make this Filipino corn pudding:

 - Coconut Milk - for the best flavor, use the purest you can find.
 At most, it should only have water as an added ingredient.
 Avoid using those that contain thickeners like xanthan gum, guar gum, or carrageenan.